American States Water (AWR)

 Eva G. Tang, Senior Vice President - Finance, Chief Financial Officer, Corporate Secretary and Treasurer

-Eva G. Tang has held the role of Senior Vice President - Finance, Chief Financial Officer, Corporate Secretary, and Treasurer of American States Water Company since November 2008.
-She also serves as Senior Vice President - Finance, Chief Financial Officer, and Secretary for the company's first-tier subsidiaries, Golden State Water Company and American States Utility Services, Inc. Ms. Tang oversees finance, accounting, tax, risk services, investor relations, internal audit, and information technology.
-She joined American States Water Company in August 1996 and has held various positions within the accounting and finance departments.
-Before joining AWR, Ms. Tang spent eight years at OroAmerica Company, a publicly traded manufacturer and distributor of gold and silver jewelry, where she was the Director of Budget and Planning.
+Ms. Tang has held the role of Senior Vice President - Finance, Chief Financial Officer, Corporate Secretary and Treasurer of American States Water Company since November 2008.
+She oversees finance, accounting, tax, risk services, investor relations, internal audit, and information technology.
+Ms. Tang joined American States Water Company in August 1996, holding various positions in the accounting and finance departments.
+Prior to her time at American States Water Company, she was the Director of Budget and Planning at OroAmerica Company, which was a publicly traded manufacturer and distributor of gold and silver jewelry in the United States.

 Christopher H. Connor, Senior Vice President, American States Utility Services, Inc.

-Christopher H. Connor serves as the Senior Vice President of American States Utility Services, Inc. (ASUS), a subsidiary of American States Water Company.
+Mr. Connor serves as the Senior Vice President for American States Utility Services, Inc., a subsidiary of American States Water Company.

 AI Analysis | Feedback